Mario Bernasconi (general)

-Mario Bernasconi (Cuneo, 7 July 1892 – Turin, 11 October 1976) was an Italian Air Force general during World War II.
+Mario Bernasconi (7 July 1892 – 11 October 1976) was an Italian Air Force general during World War II.
 He commanded the Reparto Speciale Alta Velocità (High-Speed Special Unit, which he founded along with Italo Balbo) during the interwar period, the Aviazione Legionaria during the Spanish Civil War, and the 5th Air Fleet in North Africa during World War II.

 Biography

 He was born in Cuneo on 7 July 1892, and after attending the "Germain Sommeiller" technical institute in Turin, in 1913 he entered the Royal Academy of Artillery and Engineers of Turin, where he ranked among the best cadets of his course.
 In 1915 he graduated from the School of Artillery and Engineers with the rank of second lieutenant, assigned to the Corps of Miners Engineers of the Royal Italian Army.
 With the entry of the Kingdom of Italy into the World War I, on 24 May of the same year, he was immediately sent to the front.
 On 1 February 1916, he was promoted to the rank of lieutenant, and being attracted to the world of aviation, he asked to be assigned to the Army Air Service to become a pilot.
 On 27 April he was sent to the Airmen Battalion, where he obtained his pilot license on 1 July, flying on Maurice Farman MF.14 aircraft.
 He distinguished himself as a military pilot, to the point that on 1 June 1917 he was assigned as instructor to the Busto Arsizio Flight School.
 Having been promoted to captain, on 1 January 1918 he was transferred to the airfield of Foiano della Chiana as chief instructor.

 After the end of the war, on 1 January 1919, he assumed the position of technical director of the Experimental Services of Aeronautical Communications.
 In April he was transferred to the Military Aviation Technical Directorate of Turin, as head of the Engine and Flight Testing Office of SPAD fighter planes; in the same year he was sent on a mission to China.
 In February 1921 he participated in the higher course of the Artillery and Engineer Application School.
 Following the establishment of the Regia Aeronautica on March 28, 1923, he was transferred to the new armed force at his request.
 In 1924 he was sent on a mission to France, where he was able to fly several types of aircraft used by the Armée de l'Air.
 After returning to Italy he was assigned to the Capua Flight School as a teacher of the theory of propellers.
 Also during 1924, he was sent to Romania, as an aeronautical consultant for the material sold by Italy to the local air force.